Bulletin #7038, Maple Syrup Quality Control Manual

 Sanitizers and Maple Syrup Quality

 Although cleanliness is a “must,” most cleaning compounds cannot be used in maple production.
-Household detergents, and soaps that have any fragrance, and iodine-based dairy sanitizers should not be used to sanitize syrup production equipment.
-They can ruin syrup flavor, making the syrup unsaleable.
+Household detergents, soaps that have any fragrance, and iodine-based dairy sanitizers should not be used to sanitize syrup production equipment.
+They can ruin the syrup flavor, making the syrup unsaleable.

-Caution!
-Household chlorine bleach is generally a 5.25 percent sodium hypochlorite solution.
+NOTE: Household chlorine bleach is generally a 5.25 percent sodium hypochlorite solution.
 Commercial bleaches are stronger.
 The “one part bleach to 20 parts water” noted in this manual refers to household bleach.

 Quality Begins in the Sugarbush

-Spouts
+Spouts and Droplines

 Buckets and Pails